 About the Fools

-Company of Fools has contributed to the rich cultural life of the Wood River Valley and greater Idaho in innumerable ways.
+Company of Fools has been recognized numerous times for its significant contributions to the arts.
+Founding members Denise Simone and John Glenn are both recipients of the Idaho Governor’s Award for Excellence in the Arts—Simone in 2014 and Glenn in 2016.
 In 2009 the Company was awarded Arts Advocate of the Year by the Sun Valley/Ketchum and Hailey Chambers of Commerce.
 In 2004, Company of Fools was honored as a recipient of the Idaho Governor’s Award for Excellence in the Arts.
-In December 2000, the Company became the first theatre in Idaho’s history to receive Constituent Theatre status from Theatre Communications Group, the national organization for the professional, non-profit American theatre.
-Company of Fools has also been featured in such national publications as American Theatre Magazine, DramaBiz, Backstage West and Sunset Magazine.
+In December 2000, the Company became the first theatre in Idaho’s history to receive Constituent Theatre status from Theatre Communication Group, the national organization for the professional, nonprofit American theatre.

-Company of Fools direct line is 208.788.6520
+Company of Fools direct line is 208-788-6520